VaLeXaR/wp-multilang/readme.txt

 Supports configuration via json.

-Add in the root of your theme or plugin file `wpm-config.json` settings.
+Add in the root of your theme or plugin file `wpm-config.json`.

-Sample configurations can be viewed in a configuration file in the folder configs in the root plugin.
+Sample configurations can be viewed in config files in folder 'configs' in root the plugin.

-Configuration is updated after switching threads off/on or update any plugins.
+Configuration is updated after switching theme, enable or update any plugins.

-It has filters for dynamic application configuration translation add languages.
+The plugin has filters for dynamic application configuration for translate.

-To disable translation set `null` into the desired configuration.
+For turn off translation, set `null` into the desired configuration.
 For example, you must turn off translation for a post type `post`.
 There are two ways:

-1. After json.
+1. In json.
-    Create the root of the subject, or the roots of its plugin file `wpm-config.json` with:
+    Create in root of a theme or a plugin file `wpm-config.json` with:

     `{
        "post_types": {